martinlingstuyl/blog-wiki/Formatting-text-in-instructions.md

 ### Folder and directory names

 Sentence-style capitalization.
 It's OK to use internal capital letters in folder and directory names for readability.
-In procedures, use code (monospace) formatting for names if you're directing the customer to select, type, or otherwise interact with the name
+In procedures, use code (monospace) formatting for names if you're directing the reader to select, type, or otherwise interact with the name

 #### Examples